Nature versus nurture: Heritability of intelligence

 Cognitive functions have a significant genetic component.
 A 2015 meta-analysis of over 14 million twin pairs found that genetics explained 57% of the variability in cognitive functions.
 Evidence from behavioral genetic research suggests that family environmental factors may have an effect upon childhood IQ, accounting for up to a quarter of the variance.
 The American Psychological Association's report "Intelligence: Knowns and Unknowns" (1995) states that there is no doubt that normal child development requires a certain minimum level of responsible care.
 Here, environment is playing a role in what is believed to be fully genetic (intelligence) but it was found that severely deprived, neglectful, or abusive environments have highly negative effects on many aspects of children's intellect development.
 Beyond that minimum, however, the role of family experience is in serious dispute.
 On the other hand, by late adolescence this correlation disappears, such that adoptive siblings no longer have similar IQ scores.

 Moreover, adoption studies indicate that, by adulthood, adoptive siblings are no more similar in IQ than strangers (IQ correlation near zero), while full siblings show an IQ correlation of 0.6.
 Twin studies reinforce this pattern: monozygotic (identical) twins raised separately are highly similar in IQ (0.74), more so than dizygotic (fraternal) twins raised together (0.6) and much more than adoptive siblings (≈0.0).
 Recent adoption studies also found that supportive parents can have a positive effect on the development of their children.

 Environment's effect on IQ

 Other studies have focused on environmental factors that may affect IQ.
 For example, research has shown that factors such as access to education, nutrition, and social support can have a significant impact on IQ.
 Recent research shows that children who spend time in nature develop better executive functioning and attention skills according to recent meta-analytic studies although the results show small effects that vary between studies.
+A study examining the brain-wide associations of hundreds of environmental and phenotypic factors showed socioeconomic status and IQ to have similar brain patterns linked to arousal, sleep deprivation and stress, with socioeconomic status having the stronger brain links, relative to IQ.